avsurganov/ItinGen/README.md

 ## Suggested Acceptance Tests

-Opening and closing the hamburger menu.
-Open up the menu and selecting different settings and generating different itinereraries.
+Opening and closing the hamburger menu, clicking the register link so that a modal window appears with a form for user information, and closing this window.

 For acceptance tests of the map, feel free to manipulate the map as you see fit (zoom in and out, travel to other parts of the world, etc.).